Provar

 Step 1: Simply select the Page Object for the page structure.

-Step 2: Within the Test Builder, use the drop-down menu above the Field Locator field to select By Javascript in order to identify the JavaScript path using standard JavaScript syntax.
-Provar will automatically suggest a default JavaScript path.
+Step 2: Within the Test Builder, use the drop-down menu above the Field Locator field to select By Javascript to identify the JavaScript path using standard JavaScript syntax.
+Automation will automatically suggest a default JavaScript path.

 Above: View when mapping a custom page object.

 The suggested locator in this instance is as follows.
-Provar will automatically generate the JavaScript path that will uniquely select the element on the page.
+Provar will automatically generate the JavaScript path that uniquely selects the page element.

 Testing a Salesforce Flexi component

-The By Javascript locator can also be used to locate elements on a Salesforce FlexiPage.
+The By Javascript locator can also locate elements on a Salesforce FlexiPage.

 The suggested locator in this instance is as follows.
-Provar will automatically generate the JavaScript path that will uniquely select the element on the page.
+Provar will automatically generate the JavaScript path that uniquely selects the page element.
 You will notice that Provar will also prefix “{provarContext}” to the path so that we’re narrowing the search area for the query rather than searching the entire DOM.

-To use JavaScript locators within Provar Desktop, simply switch to the Java Source tab to edit the information.
-Though, we highly recommend that you use Test Builder for a more seamless experience.
+To use JavaScript locators within Automation, simply switch to the Java Source tab to edit the information.
+We highly recommend that you use Test Builder for a more seamless experience.

 Limitations